lucasjellema/simple-authenticated-webapp/README.md

 - In-memory token storage (not stored in browser storage)
 - Authenticated API data fetching with bearer token
 - User data editing and saving with authenticated PUT requests
+- Admin section for managing delta files on the backend
 - Request caching and optimized data handling
 - Modular code structure using ES Modules